Radiation dermatitis is one of the side effects of cancer treatment radiotherapy that people experience most often.

 The American Cancer Society offer advice to people suffering from mild skin problems, during cancer treatment.

 If the skin is dry, it may be red, rough and flaky, or cracked or bleeding.
-In this case, the organization recommend:
+In this case,

 - putting mineral or baby oil in bath water or applying it to damp skin after a shower